Roald Amundsen: Legacy

 Owing to Amundsen's numerous significant accomplishments in polar exploration, many places in both the Arctic and Antarctic are named after him.
 The Amundsen–Scott South Pole Station, operated by the United States Antarctic Program, was jointly named in honour of Amundsen and his British rival Robert Falcon Scott.
-The Amundsen crater on the Moon was named after him; the rim of the crater is being considered by NASA as a potential landing location for their Artemis III lunar lander.
+The Amundsen crater on the Moon was named after him; the rim of the crater was being considered by NASA as a potential landing location for their Artemis III lunar lander until 2024.

 Built in 1929 and opened in 1930, Amundsen High School opened its doors in Chicago's Ravenswood neighborhood.

 Joachim Calmeyer portrayed Amundsen in the 1968 film Bare et liv – historien om Fridtjof Nansen, which covers events from the life of Fridtjof Nansen.

 The 1969 film The Red Tent tells the story of the Nobile expedition and Amundsen's disappearance.
 Sean Connery plays Amundsen.

 A book Scott and Amundsen, by Roland Huntford, was adapted into the TV serial The Last Place on Earth.
 It aired in 1985 and features Sverre Anker Ousdal as Amundsen.

 On 15 February 2019, a biographic Norwegian film titled Amundsen, directed by Espen Sandberg, was released.